 Investigate the predator/prey relationships within an ecosystem.
 Deconstruct an owl pellet, construct an interactive Muir Web and observe live predator/prey relationships at ESC.
 Learners will be introduced to the fundamentals of energy transfer as it relates to the food chain and delve into the complicated connections within the food web.

 In small groups, students will set up, maintain, monitor, and harvest leafy greens and herbs in their own mini hydroponic system.
 Students will learn about water chemistry, plant nutrients, healthy eating, data collection, and photosynthesis in action.
+Click here to apply for a hydroponics partnership program.

 Observe the hidden world of microorganisms.
 Learners will investigate the micro-world by learning to prepare slides and observe protozoa and algae.
 Uncover the secret lives of these tiny creatures and how they support plant life.
 Using microscopes to view organisms harvested at ESC, learners will discover how to harvest their own, be introduced to inquiry-based process skills and tools such as microscopes and slide preparation, and explore the unseen kingdoms of life.